haveachin/Durus/README.md

 # Durus
 If you thought that minecraft wasn't hard enough.
 This mod aims to add more variety to the difficulties in Minecraft.
-Now making it harder to eat, see and regenerate health.

-Ever felt like sleeping in Minecraft should be more beneficial, then fear not!
+Ever felt like sleeping in Minecraft should be more beneficial, then brace yourself!
 Making it mandatory to have a bed early on, this mod features effects and buffs upon waking up that you do not want to miss out on.

 But don't be a sleepy sloth!
-Licking the warm, dripping blood or ehm, bone?, from your sword will give you quiet the kick.
+Licking the warm, dripping blood or ehm, bone?, from your sword will give you quiet the thrill.

 Enough of the talking now.
-Let's get into it.
+Let's get onto it.

 ## Easy
 - health will regenerate by eating food (regenerates the same amount as the food points)